patelpratap108/pratampatel-demo/README.md

 # pratampatel-demo
 this is my first repository
+Author - Pratap Singh